SavoCv/final-project/README.md

 - Score tracking

 ### TODO
-- Bug: The counters on the right side are not updated when the game is over and aren't showed when move is calculated.
 - Bug: Check min_max algorithm, it may return wrong move when it is close to end of game.
+- Bug: Unresponsive when move is calculated
+- Enable option to show how good is move
 - Enable undo when is end of game
 - When the player is skipping a move, notify them about it.
 - Restart game